Preparing for primary school

 Voluntary school contributions

 All NSW public schools can request contributions to enhance educational and sporting programs.
-School contributions are voluntary and payment is a matter for decision by parents.
+School contributions are voluntary and payment is a matter for decision by parents and carers.

 Financial assistance for extra-curricular activities